George Fielding Eliot

-George Fielding Eliot (22 June 1894 – 21 April 1971) was a second lieutenant in the Australian army in World War I. He became a member of the Royal Canadian Mounted Police and later a major in the Military Intelligence Reserve of the United States Army.
-He was the author of 15 books on military and political matters in the 1930s through the 1960s, wrote a syndicated column on military affairs and was the military analyst on radio and on television for CBS News during World War II.
+George Fielding Eliot (22 June 1894 – 21 April 1971) was an American soldier, historian and author.
+He published 15 books on military and political matters in the 1930s through the 1960s, wrote a syndicated column on military affairs and was the military analyst on radio and on television for CBS News during World War II.

 Early life

 George Fielding Eliot was born in Brooklyn, New York.
 His parents moved with him to Australia when he was eight years old.
 He attended the University of Melbourne in Australia, where he joined the school's cadet corps and rose to its highest rank.

 Military career

 When World War I began, Fielding became a second lieutenant in the Australian infantry, and fought in the Gallipoli Campaign from May to August 1915.
 In 1916 he was transferred to the European theatre, and fought at the battles of the Somme, Passchendaele, Arras, and Amiens.
 He was wounded twice and was an acting major at war's end.

 After the war, he moved to Canada and became a member of the Royal Canadian Mounted Police.
 He returned to the United States and served as a reserve officer in the U.S. Army reserve, in military intelligence, from 1922 to 1933, where he rose to the rank of major.
 He resigned so he would have greater freedom to write and speak about military affairs and the coming war.